oracle-livelabs/converged/microservices-txeventq-kafka/setup/setup.md

 - This lab requires completion of the Get Started section in the Contents menu on the left.
 - An Oracle Cloud paid account or free trial.
 To sign up for a trial account with $300 in credits for 30 days, click [Sign Up](http://oracle.com/cloud/free).
+- Oracle Autonomous Database 19c instance
-- The workshop also an Always Free 19c ATP instance.
+    - One Always Free Oracle Autonomous Database Instance Or
+    - One Autonomous Transaction Processing OCPU and 20 GB Autonomous Transaction Processing Storage

 ## **Task 1:** Log in to the Oracle Cloud Console